310mc/https-310mc.github.io-tl/source/_posts/aquarium/dream_together.md

 Anyway, I’d look like an idiot if I were the only one wearing casual clothes while everyone else wore costumes for the show.

-But this show came out of nowhere, so weren’t we just talking about how we probably won’t get any special costumes for it?
+But this performance came out of nowhere, so weren’t we just talking about how we probably won’t get any special costumes for it?
 {% endbubble %}

 {% bubble Kanata v2 %}